ahawkins/hawkins.io/_posts/2011-05-06-advanced_caching_in_rails.md

 load, then a separate request will be made for correct tokens.

 NOTE: You may run into more problems with on Rails 2.
-This is because Rails 3 uses a form authenticty token and CSRF in a meta tag in the HEAD of the document.
-This is for ajax requests.
+This is because Rails 3 uses a form authenticity token and CSRF in a meta tag in the HEAD of the document.
+This is for AJAX requests.
 You may notice the rails.js file appends them to all AJAX requests.
 Forms submitted with AJAX with something like '$(form).serialize()` will send the `form_authenticty_token` since it's automatically included in all forms